-- Reviews, maintains, and assures that each residency program is in compliance with current ASHP accreditation standards. - Maintains, reviews, and approves the annual Residency Program Handbook. - Annually reviews the qualifications of the RPD(s) and preceptors and establishes their functions and responsibilities. - Assures that overall residency program goals and specific learning objectives are met, training schedules are maintained, appropriate preceptorship for each period of training (rotation) is provided, and resident evaluations are conducted. - Establishes residency applicants' requirements, applicant procedures, and formal review process for evaluation and selection of the resident.
+• Reviews, maintains, and assures that each residency program is in compliance with current ASHP accreditation standards.

-- Reviews, maintains, and updates the educational and experiential learning experiences of the residency program(s) which will also be consistent with the current ASHP guidelines and Residency Learning Model. - Annually reviews the incoming resident's individualized plan for residency, training schedule, and learning objectives and quarterly reviews the resident's progress in the residency. - In conjunction with other identified experts in research, reviews potential residency research proposals for feasibility, research design, and unique contribution to the literature. - Conducts corrective actions and dismissals as necessary, under the advisement of the RPD(s).
+- Maintains, reviews, and approves the annual Residency Program Handbook. - Annually reviews the qualifications of the RPD(s) and preceptors and establishes their functions and responsibilities. - Assures that overall residency program goals and specific learning objectives are met, training schedules are maintained, appropriate preceptorship for each period of training (rotation) is provided, and resident evaluations are conducted. - Establishes residency applicants' requirements, applicant procedures, and formal review process for evaluation and selection of the resident. - Annually reviews residency applicant screening, interview, and selection process to identify and reduce potential bias and to promote diversity and inclusion in recruitment. - Reviews, maintains, and updates the educational and experiential learning experiences of the residency program(s), which will also be consistent with the current ASHP guidelines and Residency Learning Model. - Annually reviews the incoming resident's individualized plan for residency, training schedule, and learning objectives and quarterly reviews the resident's progress in the residency. - In conjunction with other identified experts in research, reviews potential residency research proposals for feasibility, research design, and unique contribution to the literature. - Conducts corrective actions and dismissals as necessary, under the advisement of the RPD(s).